echo2echo/Perl-Web-Images/README.md

 Use the resize_images.pl script with the instructions above to generate resized images and change image file size and rename img file with "thumb_" filename.

 When viewing the page the thumbnails are displayed. if you would like to see the full sized original file, click on a thumbnail

-Try a demonstration of the cgi script here...[https://joelrader.net/cgi-bin/backgrounds/?sheet=1]